mendix/docs/content/appstore/modules/data-widgets.md

 ## 1 Introduction

-[Data Widgets](https://marketplace.mendix.com/link/component/116540) is a module containing all new widgets that shows data in a specific structure.
+[Data Widgets](https://marketplace.mendix.com/link/component/116540) is a module containing  widgets that show data in a specific structure.

 This module contains the following widgets: